Low-Level Fusion and Perception for NCAP and GSR – Part 2

 For a vehicle to rank well on NCAP ADAS tests, its fusion and perception system must perform well under a myriad of conditions and show strong performance on multiple criteria under multiple scenarios.
 For example, Euro NCAP introduced automated emergency braking (AEB) ADAS testing involving car-to-car crashes.
-Some of the scenarios in which the vehicle must be tested are Car-to-car rear stationary (CCRs), Car-to-car rear moving (CCRm), Car-to-car rear braking (CCRb).
-Testing is further complicated by the multitude of tests performed on the vehicle by changing one or more test conditions, such as test vehicle speed, object speed, angle of introduction.
+Some of the scenarios in which the vehicle must be tested are car-to-car rear stationary (CCRs), car-to-car rear moving (CCRm) and car-to-car rear braking (CCRb).
+Testing is further complicated by the multitude of tests performed on the vehicle by changing one or more test conditions, such as test vehicle speed, object speed and angle of introduction.

-The test protocol also specifies the weather conditions, brake warm-up procedure, tire conditions, and many other requirements before testing.
-Euro NCAP AEB C2C Test Protocol – v4.1.1 stipulates that ADAS tests be conducted in dry conditions with wind speeds below 10 m/s and homogeneous natural ambient illumination across the test area.
-Furthermore, it stipulates that tests are not performed driving towards or away from the sun when there is direct sunlight.
+The test protocol also specifies the weather conditions, brake warm-up procedure, tire conditions and many other requirements before testing.
+Euro NCAP AEB C2C Test Protocol v4.1.1 stipulates that ADAS tests be conducted in dry conditions with wind speeds below 10 m/s and homogeneous natural ambient illumination across the test area.
+Furthermore, it prescribes that tests not be performed driving towards or away from the sun when there is direct sunlight.

 Future Testing Requirements of NCAP and the Challenges Therein

 The future of ADAS testing under NCAP is marked by lower error margins, increased complexity and varied testing.
 Existing test protocols, while robust, test vehicles under best-weather conditions.
 Future testing of NCAP will incorporate night-time and inclement weather testing such as low light and/or heavy precipitation, fog or snow, and varying degrees of traction/reflectivity of the surface to simulate actual driving conditions faced by drivers.